 8. Katherine Johnson was given the Presidential Medal of Freedom.

 Few people knew her name when the first astronauts landed on the moon in 1969, but in 2015, Johnson received recognition on a national scale.
-President Barack Obama awarded her the Presidential Medal of Freedom for her pioneering work in the fields of STEM (science, technology, engineering, and mathematics).
+President Barack Obama awarded her the Presidential Medal of Freedom for her pioneering work in STEM fields (science, technology, engineering, and mathematics).
 The medal is the highest honor a civilian can receive.

 9. Katherine Johnson eventually received her doctorate.